Sumico/ttp/docs/source/Match Variables/Functions.rst

 ------------------------------------------------------------------------------
 ``{{ name | to_str }}``

-This function transforms match result to string object runing python ``str(match_result)`` built-in function, that is useful for such a cases when match result been transformed to some other object during processing and it needs to be converted back to string.
+This function transforms match result to string object running python ``str(match_result)`` built-in function, that is useful for such a cases when match result been transformed to some other object during processing and it needs to be converted back to string.

 to_int
 ------------------------------------------------------------------------------
 ``{{ name | to_int }}``

-This function will try to transforms match result into integer object runing python ``int(match_result)`` built-in function, if it fails to do so, execution will continue, results will not e invalidated. to_int is useful if you need to convert string representaion of integer in actual integer object to run mathematical operation with it.
+This function will try to transforms match result into integer object running python ``int(match_result)`` built-in function, if it fails to do so, execution will continue, results will not e invalidated. to_int is useful if you need to convert string representation of integer in actual integer object to run mathematical operation with it.

 to_ip
 ------------------------------------------------------------------------------
 ``{{ name | to_ip }}`` or ``{{ name | to_ip("ipv4") }}``

-* to_ip(version) - uses python ipaddress module to transform match result in one of ipaddress supported objects, by default will use ipaddress module built-in logic to determine version of IP address, optionally version can be provided using *ipv4* ot *ipv6* arguments to create IPv4Address or IPv6Address ipaddress module objects.
-In addtion ttp does the check to detect if slash "/" present - e.g. 137.168.1.3/27 - in match result or space " " present in match result - e.g. 137.168.1.3 255.255.255.224, if so it will create IPInterface, IPv4Interface or IPv6Interface object depending on provided arguments.
+* to_ip(version) - uses python ipaddress module to transform match result in one of ipaddress supported objects, by default will use ipaddress module built-in logic to determine version of IP address, optionally version can be provided using *ipv4* or *ipv6* arguments to create IPv4Address or IPv6Address ipaddress module objects.
+In addition ttp does the check to detect if slash "/" present - e.g. 137.168.1.3/27 - in match result or space " " present in match result - e.g. 137.168.1.3 255.255.255.224, if so it will create IPInterface, IPv4Interface or IPv6Interface object depending on provided arguments.

 After match result transformed into ipaddress' IPaddress or IPInterface object, built-in functions and attributes of these objects can be called using match variable functions chains.